bgplab/isis/docs/basic/6-level-2.md

 ## Configure IS-IS Router Type

-By now, you probably agree that running *level-1* routing and *level-2* routing in parallel[^ALN] does not make sense.
+By now, you probably agree that running *level-1* routing and *level-2* routing in parallel on all links of a single-area network[^ALN] does not make sense.
 Is it better to run just *level-1* routing or just *level-2* routing?
 I would go with *level-2* routing; things will keep working even if you decide to split your network into smaller areas sometime in the future.

-[^ALN]: On all links in your network.
-In a network using multi-level IS-IS routing, you might have to run level-1 routing and level-2 routing on some core links (but you wouldn't do that on each link).
+[^ALN]: In a network with multiple areas using multi-level IS-IS routing, you might have to run level-1 routing and level-2 routing on some core links (but you wouldn't do that on each link).

 It's time to get our hands dirty.
 After exploring the IS-IS database structures, configure all routers in your network to be level-2 routers with a router configuration command similar to **is-type level-2**.